Often year after year, we hear about bullion thefts, and they typically pertain to some small fry inside job or novice thief.

 For history buffs and bullion aficionados, the threat of potential government confiscations and or home invasions is a real one.

 It is why, in our industry, we offer various options for non-bank bullion storage domestically and even internationally in perhaps safer jurisdictions.
-We also offer a unique home bullion insurance service in the worse case; someone invaded your home, etc.

 It is only very recent in times that the world can mine or yield over 100 million troy ounces of new physical gold from the Earth's crust.
 Before the industrial revolution, mining for gold was both a much more hazardous and challenging affair than it remains even today.